BrynMawrCollege/TIDES/README.md

 ####Run the modules

-Thanks to the [mybinder.org](http://mybinder.org) servive, you can read the modules, execute the code, and generally explore the materials.
-Simply click on the following button to launch a Jupyter notebook in your browser, while running the code on a remote server:
+Thanks to the [mybinder.org](http://mybinder.org) service, you can read the modules, execute the code, and generally explore the materials live, right now.
+Simply click on the following button to launch a [Jupyter notebook](http://jupyter.org/) in your browser, while running the code on a remote server:

 [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org/repo/BrynMawrCollege/TIDES)